 Average rental prices across the country echo the lows and highs of home prices, with Vancouver and Toronto once again leading the pack.
 A recent study by Urbanation found that the average rent for a condominium unit in Toronto was almost $2,000 a month.

 “There’s virtually no vacancy in the marketplace,” said Vice President Shaun Hildebrand.
 A decrease in the supply of rental units is one of the factors driving up price.
-The trend is a troubling one for the city’s Housing Advocate, Ana Bailao.
+The trend is a troubling one for the city’s housing advocate, Ana Bailao.
 “You lose the opportunity to attract a lot of investment that wants to come to our city,” she said.

 Taking a closer look at Toronto, property management company Sky View Suites compiled data on the average sale price of homes near TTC subway stations.
 The analysis took into account values of detached homes and condominiums with three or more bedrooms from June 2015 to June 2016.